rombie/contrail-controller/specs/bgp_mvpn.md

 On Delete, any Type-4 path present is retrieved from the DB state and deleted.

-This type-4 path is replicated into bgp and other tables if PMSI information can be computed (in MvpnTable::RouteReplicate()).
+This type-4 path is replicated into bgp and other tables if PMSI information can be computed (in MVpnTable::RouteReplicate()).
 PMSI Information is retrieved via api ErmVpnManager::GetGlobalRouteForestNodePMSI().
-Specifically, Mvpn needs the input label and IP address of the MCast Forwarder (Vrouter) of the forest node of the global (level-1) ermvpn tree.
+Specifically, MVpn needs the input label and IP address of the MCast Forwarder (Vrouter) of the forest node of the global (level-1) ermvpn tree.
 If this PMSI info is present, the type-4 leaf-ad route is replicated into bgp and other tables as appropriate.